Find out everything you need to know about applying for a student visa from outside of the UK.

-I’m studying online or due to start a course in January 2021 – when should I apply for my visa?
+I’m due to start a course or resume studies in September 2021 – when should I apply for my visa?

-See the latest Coronavirus information on when to arrive at Sussex.
+See the latest Coronavirus information on entering the UK.

 Once you receive your CAS, it will be valid for six months from the date it was produced.
 You can make your student visa application at any time during that validity.
-You will be able to submit student visa applications overseas later than the course start date specified on the CAS.
-If your CAS has expired, email email@example.com to request a new one.
+If you are a returning student and have not been issued a visa and your CAS has expired, email:

 See below for the date of intended travel you should write on the visa application form and how your 90 day travel vignette will be issued (which you will use to enter the UK).
 If you get a visa but you do not travel to the UK, it’s unlikely you will get refunds for the immigration health surcharge or your application fee.

 Tip: Only apply if you are reasonably certain you can travel to the UK.
 If you apply for a visa, but then cannot arrive at Sussex during the validity of your travel vignette, you will need to apply and pay for a replacement (see below).